 - Private water offers great possibilities.
 The popular Eagle River, Gore Creek, Roaring Fork River and the Colorado River are only some of the sites you can fish.
 There are also many private lakes and ponds that local, professional guides have access to.

 - Mid-July is typically the peak of the fishing season.
 Not only is this usually a time for the best weather for fisher people, it is also when the Caddis flies hatch and bounce across the water until they can take flight.
-The fish love it as much as an all-you-can-eat buffet, and it’s a feeding frenzy.
+The fish love it as much as an all-you-can-eat buffet, so it’s a feeding frenzy.

 - Although fly-fishing might seem like it should be just a summer activity, it’s actually a year-round sport that offers great opportunities for recreation in the spring, fall and the winter too.
 Each season provides a completely new fishing experience.
-If you try it in the summer and love it, make sue you come back and give winter fly-fishing a go.
+If you try it in the summer and love it, make sure you come back and give winter fly-fishing a go.

 Click here to view local professional fishing guides in the Vail Valley.